mekowalski/react-nasa-images-app/NOTES.md

 ## What Components To Create
 - [x] App Component, as always
   - Parent for and renders SearchBar and ImageList
+  - App responsible for showing HTML/Content to users and interacting/handling user interactions

 - [x] Create SearchBar component
   - responsible of showing only text input at top of screen